Hong Liangji: Zhi Ping Pian and theory on population growth

 Hong's time experienced one of the fastest expansions of population in Chinese history.
-With the promotion of New World crops such as corn, Chinese population tripled from 100 million (1651–1661) to 300 million (1790).
+With the promotion of New World crops such as corn and sweet potato, Chinese population tripled from 100 million (1651–1661) to 300 million (1790).
 The population boom resulted in a series of socioeconomic problems, and caused concerns among the Mandarins.
 In 1791, Qianlong Emperor expressed his worry to the court officials that the resources might not be able to support the growing population.
 Two years later, Hong published Zhi Ping Pian, the 26th essay of his anthology Opinions (意言).

 In Zhi Ping Pian, Hong points to the tension between the growth of the means of subsistence and the growing population.
 He writes that the tension would be relieved by disasters, famine, and plagues.

 Hong points out that government can mediate the problem by policies like adjusting tax, encouraging colonization, and enhancing the social safety net.
 However, he expresses his concern about the limits of human policy in addressing such an inherent structural dilemma.